 This is an AI translated post.

-Current Status and Challenges of IB Programs in Japan: Perspectives from High Schools and Universities
+Current Status and Challenges of IB Programs in Japanese Universities: Perspectives from High Schools and Universities

 - Writing language: Korean